asimmunawar/ai-talks/README.md

 Visit [my website](https://asimmunawar.github.io/) to learn more about me :blush:.

+&nbsp;

 ## Show your Support

-If you find this project helpful, consider giving [ai-talks repo](https://github.com/asimmunawar/ai-talks) a ⭐️ and Follow me on [LinkedIn](https://www.linkedin.com/in/asimmunawar/) / [X](https://x.com/asimunawar) / [YouTube](https://www.youtube.com/@asimmunawar) for the latest updates.
+If you find this project helpful, consider giving a ⭐️ to this repo and Follow me on [LinkedIn](https://www.linkedin.com/in/asimmunawar/) / [X](https://x.com/asimunawar) / [YouTube](https://www.youtube.com/@asimmunawar) for the latest updates.
 Your support keeps the momentum going! 🌟

 &nbsp;